Convergence in law of the minimum of a branching random walk: Introduction

 {\bf Remark 1}.
 We can see our theorem as the analog of the result of Lalley and Sellke \cite{lalley-sellke} in the case of the branching Brownian motion : the minimum converges to a random shift of the Gumbel distribution.\\

 {\bf Remark 2}.
-We assumed the number of children to be finite almost surely.
-We think that this assumption is superfluous, but our proof does not seem to work without this assumption, see equation (\ref{eq:infinite}).
 The condition of non-lattice distribution is necessary since it is hopeless to have a convergence in law around $\frac32 \ln n$ in general.
 We do not know if an analogous result holds in the lattice case.
 If (\ref{cond-2}) does not hold, we can expect, under suitable conditions, to have still a convergence in law but centered around $\kappa \ln n$ for some constant $\kappa \neq 3/2$.
 This comes from the different behaviour of the probability to remain positive for one-dimensional random walks with infinite variance.
 Finally, the condition (\ref{cond-ln}) appears naturally for $D_\infty$ not being identically zero (see \cite{biggins-kyprianou04}, Theorem 5.2). \\

 The proof of the theorem is divided into three steps.
 First, we look at the tail distribution of the minimum $M_n^{\rm kill}$ of the branching random walk killed below zero, i.e $M_n^{\rm kill}:= \min\{V(x),\, V(x_k)\ge 0,\, \forall 0\le k\le |x|\}$, where $x_k$ denotes the ancestor of $x$ at generation $k$. \begin{proposition} There exists a constant $C_1>0$ such that